juanmguevara/Pewlett-Hackard-Analysis/README.md

 #

 Now that we know how many employees are retiring and are eligible for the mentorship program, we need to figure out which employees are ready to get a mentor.
 The most recent employees will be eligible for this program.
+After creating this query, we were able to get that there are 1,549 employees who are eligible to receive the benefits from this program!

 ![](https://github.com/juanmguevara/Pewlett-Hackard-Analysis/blob/master/ScreenShots%20for%20Challenge/Mentor%20List%20Query.PNG)